compose-spec/compose-spec/spec.md

 ### user

-`user` override the user set to run container process  by image (i.e. Dockerfile `USER`)
+`user` overrides the user used to run the container process.
+Default is that set by image (i.e. Dockerfile `USER`), if not set, `root`.

 ### working_dir

-`working_dir` override the working directory set to run container process by image (i.e. Dockerfile `WORKDIR`)
+`working_dir` overrides the container's working directory from that specified by image (i.e. Dockerfile `WORKDIR`).

 ## Networks top-level element

 Networks are the layer that allow services to communicate with each other.
-The networking model exposed to a service is limited to a simple IP connection with target services and external resources, while the Network definition allows to fine-tune the actual implementation provided by the platform.
+The networking model exposed to a service is limited to a simple IP connection with target services and external resources, while the Network definition allows fine-tuning the actual implementation provided by the platform.

 Networks can be created by specifying the network name under a top-level `networks` section.
 Services can connect to networks by specifying the network name under the service [`networks`](#networks) subsection

-In the following example during runtime, networks `front-tier` and `back-tier` will be created and the `frontend` service connect to the`front-tier` network and the `back-tier` network
+In the following example, at runtime, networks `front-tier` and `back-tier` will be created and the `frontend` service connected to the `front-tier` network and the `back-tier` network.

 ```yml
 version: "3"